VK-Analyst/Stock-Trading-Dashboard/README.md

 10.Difficulty in Improving Mindset: Without a template, tracking trade outcomes and metrics becomes harder, slowing the improvement of Mindset.

-## This is My Friend Ram Singh Trading Records JournaL.
+## This is My Friend Ram Singh Trading Records Journal.

 # Raw Data